Kinetic theory of non-thermal fixed points in a Bose gas: Introduction

 Distinctly different universal dynamical processes are possible in a dilute Bose gas which is excited by a \emph{strong} cooling quench at the initial time $t_{0}$.
 An extreme version of such a quench would be to first tune adiabatically to a chemical potential $0<-\mu\ll k_\mathrm{B}T_\mathrm{c}$ and then remove all particles with energies higher than $\omega(p_\mathrm{q})\sim|\mu|$ (shaded area in \Fig{NTFP}(b)).

-Such an extreme initial condition, in experiment, can alternatively be prepared by means of an instability, building up strong overoccupation such that the majority of particles and energy is around the momentum scale set by $\mu$.
-This can be achieved by starting with a system with unstable internal modes \cite{Stamper-Kurn2013a.RevModPhys.85.1191,Berges:2008wm,Karl:2013mn,Karl:2013kua,Zache:2017dnz,Pruefer2018.arXiv180511881}, or with an inhomogeneous condensate \cite{Nowak:2010tm,Nowak:2011sk,Schole:2012kt,Nowak:2012gd,Karl2017b.NJP19.093014,Deng:2018xsk,Navon2016a.Nature.539.72}, and can be technically advantageous.
+Such an extreme initial condition, in experiment, can alternatively be prepared by means of an instability, building up strong overoccupation such that the majority of particles and energy is around the momentum scale set by $\mu$ and interaction energy dominates over kinetic energy (see \App{CoolingQuenches}).
+This can be achieved by starting with a system with unstable internal modes \cite{Stamper-Kurn2013a.RevModPhys.85.1191,Berges:2008wm,Karl:2013mn,Karl:2013kua,Zache:2017dnz,Prufer:2018hto}, or with an inhomogeneous condensate \cite{Nowak:2010tm,Nowak:2011sk,Schole:2012kt,Nowak:2012gd,Karl2017b.NJP19.093014,Deng:2018xsk,Navon2016a.Nature.539.72}, and can be technically advantageous.

 In \Fig{NTFP}(c) we have sketched both, a weak and a strong cooling quench which are leading to the same final condensate density.
 Note that, for the strong quench, one needs to prepare the pre-quench state with a chemical potential already much closer to the critical value.
 To obtain the same post-quench density and thus post-quench chemical potential $\mu$ as after the weak quench, the pre-quench distribution needs a higher temperature and density.